HsinChang/notes-sc-400/tmp.md

 Other incorrect answer options you may see on the exam include the following:
 ✑ From the Microsoft 365 compliance center, start a data investigation.
 ✑ From the Azure portal, create an Azure Information Protection policy.
+45. (requires recheck)
+## Topic 2
+1. SQ
+2.
+- **Third-party DLP policy matches**: These are matches that occur when a third-party DLP solution is integrated with Microsoft 365.
+- **DLP policy matches**: These are matches that occur when a DLP policy is triggered.
+- **DLP incidents**: These are events that occur when a DLP policy is triggered and an action is taken.
+- **False positives**: These are events that occur when a DLP policy is triggered but the content does not actually contain sensitive information.
+- **Overrides**: These are events that occur when a user overrides a DLP policy.
+3. SQ
+4. SQ
+5.
+## Scenario questions
+1. You implement Microsoft 365 Endpoint data loss prevention (Endpoint DLP).
+You have computers that run Windows 10 and have Microsoft 365 Apps installed.
+The computers are joined to Azure Active Directory (Azure AD).
+You need to ensure that Endpoint DLP policies can protect content on the computers.
+Correct solutions:
+**onboard the computers to Microsoft Defender for Endpoint** **deploy the Endpoint DLP configuration package**
+2. You are configuring a file policy in Microsoft Cloud App Security.
+You need to configure the policy to apply to all files.
+Alerts must be sent to every file owner who is affected by the policy.
+The policy must scan for credit card numbers, and alerts must be sent to the Microsoft Teams site of the affected department.
+Correct solutions:
+use the Build-in DLP inspection method and send alerts to Microsoft Power Automate.